lambdaclass/cairo_native/docs/src/mlir_post.md

 Something especially interesting is happening at the intersection of programming language theory, compiler implementation, and applied cryptography.

 But the thing with jazz fusion is that it's harder to get into unless you're familiar with the elements being combined.
 Let me show you a few songs, and how we're mixing it up.
+If you're familiar with one of these topics, bear with us, I promise it's worth it in the end.

 Put on your seatbelts.
 3, 2, 1...